infominer33/infominer33.github.io/_pages/about.md

 The research and work involved to create this site are what I'll consider my higher education (and there are many related projects that will tie into it).
 The value I gain from building it is certain to be incredibly beyond the time and effort required to build it.

-I had originally planned to throw myself into learning trading over this past winter, but instead got caught up in static site development, and working with data within that context.
+I had originally planned to throw myself into learning trading over this past winter, but instead got caught up in static site development, working with data, etc.

 {% include figure image_path="https://i.imgur.com/S1UmInX.gif" alt="aak!" caption="source: @yusaymon" %}